-Yet what is more crucial is the justification for the basic law.
-While the 2017 Shaked proposal uses the same explanation of the Neeman proposal, only emphasizing that basic laws cannot be changed by the courts but only by the Knesset.
-This is important for her as the legislation of Basic Law: Nation State is about to pass, and Shaked wants to ensure the courts cannot comment on its essence.
-The agenda in revealed in the private proposal of 2020.
-Shaked opens her explanation of the law by pinning the erosion of the status of the Knesset and the courts on the courts: “laws that were legislated by the Knesset were overruled time and again by the courts… without the enshrining of the supremacy of the legislator, as representing the people’s sovereignty, to determine laws that are not eligible for judicial review.”
-Since the majority required is only a simple majority of 61, this is clearly not a Knesset but a governmental basic law – a divisive mechanism which even Neeman or Friedman, stern critics of the supreme court, did not offer as justice ministers.
-What is even more apparent, are the examples used by Shaked and her Yamina co-legislators in the explanation of the law: the destruction of (illegal) settlements in Judea and Samaria.
-This situation, she says, “forces the executive branch to act against its priority order… dictating in fact the working arrangements of the executive branch by appealing to the supreme court which bypasses the will of the voter… and harming the separation of powers.”
+Even more telling is the justification for Basic Law: Legislation.
+Shaked’s proposal in 2017 used the same explanation as the Neeman (2012) proposal, emphasizing that basic laws cannot be changed by the courts, but only by the Knesset.
+This was important for her because Basic Law: Israel as the Nation-State of the Jewish People was coming to a vote and Shaked wanted to prevent the courts from commenting on it.
+Shaked’s agenda is more transparent in her private member’s bill of 2020, which blames the courts for the erosion of the status of both the Knesset and the courts: “Laws enacted by the Knesset have been overturned time and time again by the courts … without the supremacy of the legislature being enshrined in a basic law, as a representative of the sovereignty of the people, to establish laws and basic laws that are not subject to judicial review.”

+Since her bill required only a simple majority of 61, it would enable the enactment of partisan legislation as basic laws.
+This was a divisive mechanism that even Neeman and his predecessor as justice minister, Daniel Friedmann did not propose, despite their severe criticism of the Supreme Court.
+What is even more telling is the example cited by Shaked and her Yamina co-sponsors in the explanation of the law: the destruction of (illegal) settlements in Judea and Samaria.
+This situation “forces the executive branch to act against its priorities… dictating in fact the working arrangements of the executive branch by petitioning the Supreme Court, bypassing the will of the voters… and harming the separation of powers.”

-Shaked was bitterly defeated: 71 against only 5 for her proposal.
-In her speech she argues these were coalition excuses as there are 61 MKs in 2020 that are for the overruling clause.
-She cites all the senior ministers in Netanyahu’s government on the overruling clause:
+Shaked was soundly defeated: 71 MKs voted against her private member’s bill, while only five voted for it.
+Speaking to the Knesset after the vote, she insisted there were 61 MKs in favor of the override clause and that her initiative had failed due to coalition constraints.
+She then quoted senior members of Netanyahu’s government who had spoken in support of the override clause:

-“Bagaz (the supreme court) has lost it.
-It turns itself into the legislator, the executive and the judicial authority simultaneously.
+“The High Court has lost it.
+It has turned itself into the legislature, the executive, and the judicial authority simultaneously.
 We have to end this.
-The way to do it is through the overruling clause.”
-Minister Adelstein.
+The way to do it is through the override clause.”
+Minister Yuli Edelstein.

-“There is a necessity to legislate the overruling clause as the supreme court continues to interfere time and again in laws legislated by the Knesset.”
-Minister Elkin.
+“It is necessary to enact the override clause because the Supreme Court continues to interfere time and again in laws enacted by the Knesset.”
+Minister Ze’ev Elkin.

-“The overruling clause is important today more than ever.
-We have reached a moment when the people has to decide between the public and its representatives and between the judicial junta”.
-Coalition chairperson Zohar.
+“The override clause is important today more than ever.
+We have reached a moment when the people have to decide between the public’s representatives and the judicial junta.”
+Coalition chair Miki Zohar.

-“The first mission of the new government is to legislate the overruling clause.”
-Minister Litzman of Charedi Yahadut HaTorah.
+“The first mission of the new government is to enact the override clause.”
+Minister Ya’akov Litzman (United Torah Judaism).

-Shaked ends her speech by citing an old interview with PM Netanyahu who says: “there were proposals to reduce the power of the supreme court – I have prevented all of them.
+Shaked concluded her speech by citing an old interview with Netanyahu, where he boasted: “There were proposals to reduce the power of the Supreme Court – I have prevented all of them.
 I shelved them all.”
-It is the contention of this chapter that Netanyahu is indeed a latecomer to the political camp which endorses the overruling clause.
-However, once he joins the club, he becomes the most ardent and extreme leader, delegitimizing the courts, the police and the civil service lashing a direct attack on them.
-Crucially, while he gives in to his personal judicial needs, his ‘natural partners’ have deep ideological and historical reasons to support the overruling clause, to which we now turn.
+Indeed, Netanyahu was a latecomer to the political camp that championed the override clause.
+However, once he joined the club, he became its most ardent and extreme leader, delegitimizing the courts, the police, and the civil service, and directly lashing out against them.
+It should be noted that he was driven by his personal legal predicament, while his “natural partners” had deep ideological and historical reasons for supporting the override clause.

-Politics, Public Committees, Courts’ Ruling and Overruling: Exempting Yeshiva Students from National Service by way of Nationalization
+Politics, Public Committees, Court Rulings, and Overriding: Deferring Army Service for Yeshiva Students